 - Petit Moineau or 'Little Sparrow' is Kim's new favorite currant tomato with its delicous sweet taste and prolific production.

 - Stupice - no matter how you say it - is an amazing producer of intense-flavored saladette tomatoes.

 - NEW RELEASE: A first time offering in the US, Riesling is a cherry tomato with high brix bringing great taste plus disease resistance.

 Garden Fresh Tomato Recipes

 Few things are less satisfying than making a tasty meal or snack from ingredients grown in your own garden.
 Below are a few tried and true recipes recommended by our staff.
-We've put an * next to ingredients you can grow from plants we plan to carry for 2019.
+We've put an * next to ingredients you can grow from plants we plan to carry.

 Great with corn chips or as the perfect compliment to omelets or tacos.